MapStory: Prototyping Editable Map Animations with LLM Agents: Implementation

 \subsubsection{\textbf{Query Reasoning}}

 Given a scene breakdown object with user query, long and short description, initial parameters, and overall scene breakdown, the researcher module is first instructed to reason about user intent, disambiguating queries into map-compatible or queryable terms.
 For example, when asked to highlight “\textit{Andhra Pradesh before 2014},” the researcher is instructed to first verify if this is a Nominatim-compatible query.
 In this case, it is not, as the user is asking for region boundaries in the past.
+It disambiguates ambiguous terms and flags any request that cannot be satisfied by a direct Nominatim lookup (e.g., “Andhra Pradesh before 2014,” which requires historical rather than current boundaries).
+If not, the agent deconstructs the query into a list of \textit{n} Nominatim compatible strings which best match the query description.
+This will later be fetched from the Nominatim call.